simi1505/SG13G2_ASIC-Design-Template/README.md

 For more detailed information, please refer to Option B in `SG13G2_ASIC-Design-Template/doc/AMS_simulation.pdf` or the YouTube video.

+#### Hierarchical synthesis:

+If you want to see the area per module / entity of your digital core, you can set `export SYNTH_HIERARCHICAL=1` in `run_all.sh` and open the hierarchy browser in the OpenROAD GUI.
+If it is disabled, check the box under `Windows/Hierarchy Browser`.

 #### Simulation details:

 The VHDL code is simulated with `GHDL` & `GTKWave` (counter_tb.gtkw ) or `Modelsim` (sim.do).
 The VHDL simulation can be executed with `simulate_vhdl.sh`.
 The Verilog code is simulated with `verilator` & `iverilog` & `GTKWave` or `Modelsim` (sim_verilog_tb.do or sim_vhdl_tb.do).
 The Verilog simulation can be executed with `simulate_verilog.sh`.
 Alternatively, one can use `Surfer` instead of `GTKWave`.
 Further information can be found in the YouTube video.